White-throated treerunner: Distribution and habitat

 Lenga forest (Nothofagus pumilio) is a typical habitat of the white-throated treerunner.

 This species lives in central and southern Chile and western Argentina, from Santiago and Mendoza to Tierra del Fuego.
 It is found in the south of its distribution in the southernmost forest in the world, on Horn Island.
 It lives from sea level to 1,200 m of altitude, populating forests with large trees, whether dense or not, but avoiding young forests.
 The white-throated treerunner seeks out forests dominated by "false beech" species of the genus Nothofagus.
 It exploits the trunks at mid-height of trees up to the top of the canopy as a small woodpecker would.
 The species is sedentary, but can be erratic outside the breeding season.

 In relationship with humans

 In culture

-The white-throated treerunner appears in some traditional Yagana stories as tatajurj, where it accompanies women and collects epiphytic fungi of the genus Cyttaria (katran in Yagan) from the trunks of Magellanic Beech (N. betuloides), Lenga (N. pumilio), and Ñire (N. antarctica) trees.
+The white-throated treerunner appears in some traditional Yahgan stories as tatajurj, where it accompanies women and collects epiphytic fungi of the genus Cyttaria (katran in Yagan) from the trunks of Magellanic Beech (N. betuloides), Lenga (N. pumilio), and Ñire (N. antarctica) trees.